Yellowknife: Houseboats

 Jolliffe Island sits in Yellowknife Bay and is public land under the jurisdiction of the City of Yellowknife after a land purchase when Imperial Oil vacated the site.
 The island is surrounded by a community of houseboats, where people have been living off the grid since 1978.
 Their relationship with the city is complex and often strained as the houseboats are popular with sightseers, but at the same time their residents live outside of the city's tax jurisdiction while still using city services, leading to lawsuits and tensions with the City of Yellowknife.

 Government

 Yellowknife has a municipal government system and is governed by the Yellowknife City Council, which consists of an elected mayor and eight councillors.
 The Government of the Northwest Territories delegates powers to the municipality through legislative acts and regulations.
 Council meetings are held in the Council Chambers at City Hall on the second and fourth Monday of each month, and are open to the public.
 Municipal elections are held every three years.
-The current mayor of Yellowknife is Rebecca Alty, who succeeded Mark Heyck in 2018.
-Alty was elected 16 October 2018 and was sworn in 5 November.
+The current mayor of Yellowknife is Ben Hendriksen, former deputy and acting mayor who was appointed to succeeded Rebecca Alty.
+Alty, who ran for the Liberal Party, was the successful candidate in Northwest Territories electoral district at the 2025 Canadian federal election.